heineike02/diverse_yeast/README.md

 Assemble orthogroups and annotate metadata for each orthogroup in base_dir/selected_proteins/og_metadata.json.
 Build a single fasta for all peptides in base_dir/selected_proteins/all_proteins.fasta.

-Uses pairwise sequence similarity scores to map uniprot ids to shen IDS for shen genomes that are not already mapped.

-Troubleshoot proteins that didn't generate structures and issues with annotation summary on yeast pathways database.
+Quantify proteins that were calculated.

+20220719_alphafold_PLDDT_scores.ipynb

+Assesses PLDDT scores of calculated structure and analyses structures that could not be calculated.

 20221012_assemble_peptide_cds_fastas.ipynb

+Makes selected_protein_ids.json to list proteins we consider for each species.

+builds list of coding sequences for all proteins we consider for each species.

+Loads tm_align clustering data and assembles and assesses subclusters.

+Filters sequences for dN/dS analysis based on cluster size and sequence length.

+20220921_map_proteomes_to_shen.ipynb
+Uses Pairwise sequence similarity scores to map uniprot ids to shen ids in two groups - first proteomes that were part of the proteomics experiment, then other proteomes with uniprot ids.